pandas-dev/pandas/doc/source/groupby.rst

 In the following examples, **df.index // 5** returns a binary array which is used to determine what get's selected for the groupby operation.

-.. note:: The below example shows how we can downsample which is  the throwing away of samples.
+.. note:: The below example shows how we can downsample by consolidation of samples into fewer samples.
 Here by using **df.index // 5**, we are aggregating the samples in bins.
 By applying **std()** function, we aggregate the information contained in many samples into a small subset of values which is their standard deviation thereby reducing the number of samples.

 .. ipython:: python